Gravel in the bottom of your container?

 Instead, use a coffee filter.
+Use some folded newspaper.
 I have even used a sheet of vinyl screening.
 Cheap and plentiful .
 Coffee filters are a perfect size to go into the bottom of any container, and they can be cut easily to fit square or very tiny pots.
 Obviously, we know they drain well.
 And they create a barrier over your holes to keep some bugs out, especially slugs.

 And lest we forget, be sure you have HOLES in the bottom of your containers.
 Even these porous hypertufa planters need holes in them, because the most typical cause of the death of a plant (especially succulents) ……is root rot from too much moisture.